Why Does My Dog Or Cat Have Bad Breath

-A lot of things can be going on in your dog or cat’s mouth.
-But it is usually a strong breath, halitosis, that motivates pet owners to visit their veterinarian. in fact bad breath is probably the second place reason dog owners visit their vets.
-In the UK that is the case – just behind the first place reason, ear infections and just ahead of the third most common problem, anal sac impactions and scooting. (ref)
+A lot of things can be going on in your dog or cat’s mouth without you realizing it.
+It is usually a dog or cat’s strong breath (halitosis) that motivates pet owners to visit their veterinarian and inquire why.
+In fact bad breath is probably the second place of all reasons dog owners visit their vets.
+In the UK that is the case – just behind the first place reason, ear infections and just ahead of the third most common problem, anal sac impactions and scooting. ( read here )

 Halitosis is the the medical term for bad breath.
-Halitosis is to what is occurring in your pet’s mouth as smoke is to fire.
-Now there are medical conditions that can occasionally cause a change in a dog or cat’s breath odor: the acetone-like smell that sometimes accompanies diabetic ketoacidosis (ref), gastric reflux and vomiting (ref1, ref2).
+Halitosis is to what is occurring in your dog or cat’s mouth as smoke is to fire.
+Now there are medical conditions that can occasionally cause a change in your dog or cat’s breath odor: the acetone-like smell that sometimes accompanies diabetic ketoacidosis ( read here ) , the gastric reflux and vomiting that accompanies indigestion ( read here ) , esophageal problems (read here ).
 Although the scents of those conditions are distinctive, they are not the intense, offending odor that drives pet owners to visit their veterinarian.
 What does are mouth infections.
-In perhaps 2% of the cases, a bone, toy or sharp object might be lodged in the mouth or a tooth fractured.
+In perhaps 2% of the cases, a bone, toy or sharp object might be lodged in your pet’s mouth or a tooth fractured.
 In the rest, the source of the odor is gum infection that accompanies heavy tooth tartar buildup and the putrid, decaying food that surrounds it.
-Particular bacteria thrive in that rancid decay.
-Common among them are species that liberate sulfur-containing compounds with exceptional bad odors (eg Porphyromonas and Prevotella). (ref1 ref2, ref3)These, and similar bacteria liberate sulfide-containing compounds (volatile sulphur compounds [VSCs]) that are responsible for the odor.
-Besides their offensive odor, these compounds are toxic in their own right. (ref)

-Bad breath, gum and periodontal disease in dogs and cats can go hand in hand with other health problems.
-Clumps of bacteria and diseased tissue have the ability to enter the pet’s general blood circulation from sites its mouth.
-In humans, periodontal disease is a known risk for heart disease and probably is in our pets as well. (ref) Periodontal inflammation can even raise the level of proBNP, one of the major blood tests veterinarians use to detect heart issues your pets. (ref) So it is important to treat and control periodontal disease and associated mouth problems in your pet – even if its breath odor is not that objectionable to you.
-As dogs and cats age, those that receive primarily soft diets are particularly prone to face those dental issues.
-The problem tends to be considerably more severe in smaller dogs.
+Bad breath, gum and periodontal disease in dogs and cats often go hand in hand with other serious health problems.
+Clumps of bacteria and diseased tissue have the ability to enter your pet’s general blood circulation from infected sites in its mouth.
+In humans, periodontal disease is a known risk for heart disease, It probably is in our pets as well. ( read here ) Periodontal inflammation can even raise the blood level of proBNP, one of the major blood tests your veterinarian uses to detect heart disease your dog or cat. ( read here ) So it is important to treat and control periodontal disease and associated mouth problems in your pet – even if its breath odor is not that objectionable to you.
+As dogs and cats age, those that receive primarily soft diets are particularly prone to face dental and mouth issues.
+This problem tends to be considerably more severe in smaller dogs.
 Veterinarians are unsure why.
-Toy breeds seem more manipulative in demanding foods their owners eat – and, more importantly, getting it.
-The teeth of small breeds are often crowded and misaligned.
-Little breeds tend to live a long time – giving dental problems time to develop and they might have genetic predispositions to these problem as well.
+Perhaps toy breeds are more manipulative in demanding the foods their owners eat – and more importantly, getting it.
+The teeth of small breeds are also often crowded and misaligned.
+Little breeds also tend to live a long time – giving dental problems time to develop.
+These toy breeds might have genetic predispositions to these problem as well.
 We really do not know.
-I put lifestyle at the head of the list because I have see many senior chihuahuas and other tiny breeds with excellent teeth.
-What they all have in common is a crunchy diet and a lack of access to table scraps.
+I put lifestyle at the top of the list because I have see many senior chihuahuas and other tiny breeds with excellent teeth.
+What they all have in common is a crunchy diet and a lack of access to soft table scraps.

-Soft pet foods, mixed with saliva, leave mineralized residues on your pet’s teeth that attract and protect unhealthy bacteria.
+Soft pet foods, when mixed with saliva, leave mineralized residues on and around your dog and cat’s teeth that attract and protect unhealthy bacteria.
 Those bacteria organize into biofilms.
-With time, these layers thicken into hard, mineralized tartar.
-The tartar portion that is in touch with the living tissue of the gums is the most damaging.
-Mechanical irritation from this tartar, along with irritating compounds the bacteria in it release, stimulate gum inflammation.
-That eventually leads to the loss of bone and cementum that anchor the teeth.
-As inflammation continues, the gums slowly recede exposing softer, rougher root material .
+With time, these layers thicken into hard, mineralized tartar (calculus).
+The portion of the tartar that is in touch with the living tissue of the gums is the most damaging.
+Mechanical irritation from this tartar, along with irritating compounds the bacteria in it release, produce chronic gum inflammation.
+That eventually leads to the loss of bone and cementum that anchor your pet’s the teeth.
+As inflammation continues, their gums slowly recede exposing softer, more porous root material .
 Unlike us humans, dogs and cats rarely develop cavities.
-A fractured tooth may lead to a root infection and cats occasionally suffer from odontoclastic tooth resorption, (&ref) but tooth cavities as we experience them are quite rare.
-Remarkably, pets with these condition rarely eat less.
+A fractured tooth may lead to a root infection and cats occasionally suffer from odontoclastic tooth resorption, but tooth cavities as we experience them are quite rare in cats and dogs.
+Remarkably, pets with periodontal disease condition rarely eat less.